-NEW SECTION.
 Sec.
 1. Citizens want to ensure their right to participate fully in ballot measure processes.
 As guaranteed by the Washington state Constitution: "The first power reserved by the people is the initiative."
-The right of the people to petition and legislate through the initiative and referendum is a fundamental right protected by the Washington state Constitution.
-Citizens' participation in the legislative process by initiative and referendum has been subjected to hostility, interference and threats of interference by private and governmental actions.
-Because the constitutional right and power of initiative and referendum are the core of legislative policy-making, any legislative change that hinders the right of people to petition and vote must be viewed with extreme skepticism and therefore must be approved by a two-thirds vote of each house of the Legislature.
-The people intend that laws and rules adopted regarding the initiative and referendum processes be construed to facilitate and encourage the exercise of initiative and referendum powers.
-Legal challenges to initiatives or referenda must wait until after the voters have voted or the opportunity for a vote has expired, lest the mere presence of a lawsuit prevents the citizens from having the opportunity to vote on a matter.
-Laws or rules regarding the initiative or referendum process shall be construed narrowly to ensure protection of the citizens' rights to the initiative and referendum processes.
+The right of the people to petition and legislate through the ballot measure process is a fundamental right protected by the Washington state Constitution. participation in the legislative process by initiative and referendum has been subjected to hostility, interference and threats of interference by private and governmental actions.
+Because the constitutional right and power of the ballot measure process are the core of legislative policy-making, any change to the right of people to petition and vote must be viewed with extreme skepticism and require two-thirds legislative majority approval and be subject to The people intend that changes to the expedited judicial review. ballot measure process be construed to facilitate and encourage the exercise of initiative and referendum powers.
+Legal challenges to individual initiatives or referendums must wait until after the voters have voted or the opportunity for a vote has expired, lest the mere presence of a lawsuit prevents the citizens from having the opportunity to vote on a matter.
 The Legislature's placement of an emergency clause on legislation, if valid, indicates that the legislation might not be subject to referendum.
-However, the people should not be prohibited from collecting signatures on referenda petitions, nor should the people be prevented from voting on a referendum on legislation because of an emergency clause or other reasons.
-Collecting signatures and letting the voters' vote should be allowed to proceed because a more appropriate time to determine the validity of an emergency clause is after the election.
-Moreover, article I, section 4 of the Washington state Constitution and the First Amendment to the United States Constitution recognizes the right of the people to petition the government.
-This act is intended to facilitate the rights under these constitutional provisions.
-This measure requires a two-thirds legislative approval for bills that interfere with the state initiative and referendum process, provide post-election judicial review of initiatives and referenda, and establish protections for signature gathering.
-The people find that the existing checks and balances on the citizens' initiative process are more than adequate: The number of signatures necessary to qualify for the ballot is high and no proposed initiative without first being approved by a majority of voters.
-The citizens' rights to participate in the ballot measure process must be protected and encouraged.
+However, the people should not be prohibited from collecting signatures on referendum petitions, nor should the people be prevented from voting on a referendum on legislation because of an emergency clause or other reasons.
+Collecting signatures and letting the voters' vote must be allowed to proceed because a more appropriate time to determine the validity of an emergency clause is after the election. article I, section 4 of the Washington state Constitution and the First Amendment to the United States Constitution recognizes the right of the people to petition the government.
+This act is intended to facilitate the rights under these constitutional provisions. measure requires two-thirds legislative majority approval expedited judicial review for changes to the ballot measure process, provide post-election judicial review of individual initiatives or referendums, and establish protections for signature gathering. people find that the existing checks and balances on the process are more than adequate: The number of signatures necessary to qualify for the ballot is high and no proposed measure becomes law without first being approved by a majority of voters.
+The citizens' right to participate in the ballot measure process must be protected and encouraged.